telliott99/MySwift/part2/structs.rst

     By default, the properties of a value type cannot be modified from within its instance methods.

-    In the following code, in ``mutating func changeIt``, the ``mutating is required``, it declares to the compiler we are going to not do the default thing and allow this function to change properties of the struct.
+    In the following code, in ``mutating func changeIt``, the ``mutating`` is required, it declares to the compiler we are going to not do the default thing and allow this function to change properties of the struct.

 .. sourcecode:: bash